Atom (character): 52 Multiverse

-In the final issue of 52, a new Multiverse is revealed, originally consisting of 52 identical realities.
-Among the parallel realities shown is one designated "Earth-2".
-As a result of Mister Mind "eating" aspects of this reality, it takes on visual aspects similar to the pre-Crisis Earth-2, including the Atom among other Justice Society of America characters.
-The names of the characters and the team are not mentioned in the panel in which they appear, but the Atom is visually similar to the Al Pratt Atom.
-Based on comments by Grant Morrison, this alternate universe is not the pre-Crisis Earth-2.
+An alternate universe version of Al Pratt / Atom appears in 52 #52.
+This version is from a universe similar to Earth-Two.

 In Countdown #30, the Challengers from Beyond encountered Earth-15, a world where the sidekicks had taken their mentor's places.
 On this Earth, the Atom is Jessica Palmer, a genius who graduated from MIT at age eight.
 The Search for Ray Palmer - Red Son features the Ray Palmer of Earth-30, an American captured by the Superman of a communist Russia.
-Countdown: Arena also depicts the Ray Palmer of Earth-6, who through unknown circumstances now has the powers and title of the Ray.
-The Search For Ray Palmer: Superwoman/Batwoman briefly features a female version of The Atom.
+Countdown: Arena also depicts the Ray Palmer of Earth-6, who gained the powers and title of the Ray.
+The Search For Ray Palmer: Superwoman/Batwoman briefly features a female version of the Atom.